Mandeep32/X1RacingToken/README.md

 ## Instructions to Run the Project
 See `instructions.txt` for detailed instructions on how to run the frontend and interact with the contract.

-## Additional Information
-- Ensure that your MetaMask is connected to the correct network.
-- If you encounter any issues, check the console for errors and ensure all dependencies are installed correctly.